kamranmuazzam/aca-demia/pages/Blood Transfusion.md

 # Common Transfused Products #gs-prof-card
-	- **Whole Blood**: Contains all blood components (red cells, plasma, platelets).
-It is rarely used now, except in cases of acute massive blood loss.
 	- **Packed Red Blood Cells (PRBCs)**: Concentrated red cells with most of the plasma removed.
 Used to treat anemia and blood loss.
 	- **Fresh Frozen Plasma (FFP)**: Contains clotting factors.
 Used in coagulopathies, liver disease, and massive transfusion.
 	- **Cryoprecipitate**: Rich in fibrinogen, Factor VIII, and von Willebrand factor.
 Used in bleeding disorders like hemophilia and DIC.